frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 }
 ```

+{% hint style="info" %}
-> Webpack watches for changes in the `/packages` directory and refreshes the browser if it detects any changes.
+Webpack watches for changes in the `/packages` directory and refreshes the browser if it detects any changes.
 Since we have changed the content of a file within the `/packages` directory the content in the browser should automatically update.
+{% endhint %}

-It would be convenient, and make our codebase cleaner and more logical, if all our React components were placed together in a single directory, so let's move the `<Root>` component into its own file.
+It would be convenient, and make our codebase cleaner and more logical, and hence our future development much easier, if all our React components were placed together in a single directory.
+So, let's move the `<Root>` component into its own file which we'll put in a separate directory.

 Create a new directory called `components` inside `/packages/my-first-theme/src`.
 This is where we will create all the component files for our theme.
 Then, inside `/packages/my-first-theme/src/components` create a new file called `index.js`.

-Add the following code to the new file _(which we will henceforth refer to as the 'root component' file to distinguish it from the other `index.js` file in the `src` folder one level below in the structure)_.
+Add the following code to the new file _(which we will henceforth refer to as the 'root component' file to distinguish it from the other `index.js` file in the `src` directory one level below in the structure)_.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js